runasharp/lr-deployed/README.md

 * Flask

 ## Setup
-To run this project, run 'app.py'.
+To run this project, either run 'app.py' or go to https://mlinreg.herokuapp.com